tealvince/SQLayout/SQLayoutApp/Dependencies/SQLayout/README.md

 # SQLayout

-Sequential Layout Views or iOS
+Sequential Layout Views for iOS
 Vince Lee

 Created: Feb 7, 2023
-Updated: Feb 11, 2023
+Updated: Feb 5, 2024

+## What it is

-Sequential Layout is system for laying out UIKit views using a declarative syntax that is highly readable and encourages code reuse.
+Sequential Layout is container view for laying out UIKit views using a declarative syntax that is highly readable and encourages code reuse.
 It breaks out the code normally used to manually size and layout views into blocks that are attached as decorators to arranged subviews.
 These blocks retain all the flexibility of manual layout while encouraging reuse that simplifies and accelerates development.

+## What it isn't

+Sequential Layout isn't a typical layout "system" per-se, in that it does not define a fixed set of components or layout methods/options that a user must use.
+Instead, it only defines a single flexible layout container view (SQLayoutView) which works with any UIView subviews (or itself as a subview within existing UIViews) and whose functionality is almost entirely defined via decorator blocks defined by the user.
+While a large set of predefined blocks are provided for convenience, one is free to use them, compose them, or ignore them in favor of custom code.

 ## How it works